Read Time: Approx. 14 min.

 We'll go over the differences in connectors and types of USB cables in a minute, but these connector variations also affect what devices are compatible with the cables.
 Of course, you can always get adapters, but you'll still be constrained by the specs of the cable itself rather than the connectors and/or adapters.
 Some ports on older devices will not be compatible with newer cables, or charging speeds might take much longer if the cable is an older version or the connected power adapter doesn't produce enough wattage for the devices' specifications.
 So let's start breaking it down - everything you ever wanted to know about USB cables and why they matter.

-The Different Types of USB Cables
+What are the Different Types of USB Cables?

 It's ironic in a way that there are so many cable types and variations despite being a "Universal" serial bus.
 Like all things, USB technology has improved over time, but it all started somewhere.
 Here we'll go over the generations of USB and how the data transfer and charging speeds have improved from one generation to the next.